codio-content/ThinkJava/.guides/content/arrays-and-references-random-numbers.md

     return a;
 }
 ```
+See the example java code in the left pane.
+To compile and run the code, press the "Run!"
+{Run!}(sh .guides/bg.sh javac code/RandomNums.java java -cp code/ RandomNums )

 The following `main` method generates an array and displays it using `printArray` from Section 7.3.
 We could have used `Arrays.toString`, but we like seeing curly braces instead of square brackets.